 In our search for 'cops' he had the surveillance instincts of a Trident submarine on red alert, but his latest scam - fare dodging - undermined the very principle of train spotting.
 Now I'm not saying that he was an out-and-out villain, but in my scheme of things jumping on a train without paying was a blatant exploitation of the 'insider' knowledge we had of BR practise.
 Bonzo was a law unto himself...he regarded a 1d platform ticket as a cheap-day return to Doncaster or York, often travelling first class.
 And as for camaraderie?
 One minute we were the best of mates - the next, he kicked our train spotting trips into touch.
 He had found another, more interesting pursuit to occupy his mind…he had the 'hots' for Sonia Barker.

-Trouble is, Bonzo never did anything by halves; he carried a torch for Sonia Barker like a flamethrower.
+Trouble is, Bonzo never did anything by halves; he carried a torch for Sonia like a flamethrower.
 I'll never forget her look of shock distaste when he let rip with his smutty remarks outside the school gates because she refused to go out with him.
 His foul language was irrevocable and he truly queered his patch for the both if us.
-Not only had Sonia Barker's handstands incited the kind of 'oomph' that completely floored me in the summer of 1960, she had the most perfect symmetrical features and sun blonde hair, but instead of having it tied back in a matronly ponytail like the rest of the girls in school, she had it swept away from her face in fashionable curls.
+He had no idea that I too was madly in love with Sonia Barker; not only had her handstands incited the kind of 'oomph' that completely floored me in the summer of 1960, she had the most perfect symmetrical features and sun blonde hair, but instead of having it tied back in a matronly ponytail like the rest of the girls in school, she had it swept away from her face in fashionable curls.

 By some miracle of nature, the little minx had transformed herself into Doris Day - and, by some quirk of fate the 1950s Hollywood star was my all-time favourite pin-up.
-Sonia Barker was the most beautiful creature I had ever seen - and, for the first time in my life, I found myself getting in touch with feelings I thought I never had - weird, incorrigible urges I could no longer control.
-And so throwing caution to the wind, I approached my straight-talking big sister to give me a good tip on how to chat up girls.
+Sonia Barker was the most beautiful creature I had ever clapped eyes on - and, for the first time in my life, I found myself getting in touch with feelings I thought I never had - weird, incorrigible urges I could no longer control - so throwing caution to the wind I approached my straight-talking big sister to give me a good tip on how to chat up girls.

 As good as her word to brook no nonsense, she shook her head sadly and urged me take a gander at my 'rag-bag' style first - 'If I look at you long enough,' she said candidly, 'What do I see?'